-For many years, commercialized space travel has been buzzing around Wall Street investors tongues, as the world patiently awaits, “the universal marketplace of the future.”
+For several years commercialized space travel has buzzed around Wall Street boardrooms.
+In fact, many American business’ consider this, “the universal marketplace of the future.”

-In 2014, Virgin Galactic claimed 700 tickets to space had already been sold, according to CNN.
-Furthermore, today their company is said to have accepted nearly 80 million dollars in deposits, for future “space voyages.”
+In 2014, Virgin Galactic claimed 700 tickets to space had already been sold.
+This was according to CNN.
+Furthermore, today Virgin Galactic claims they’ve accepted nearly 80 million dollars, in pre-sale deposits for “voyages to space.”

-Current NASA rockets break off into sections during flights, so for Elon Musk, the founder of Space X, creating a re-usable rocket could mean getting the upper hand on the future of the “space industry.”
+Current NASA rockets break off into sections during flights.
+For this reason, Elon Musk, the founder of Space X, has been working to create a re-usable rocket, which could give his company the upper hand in the “space industry.”

 So will “space voyages,” become the next big industrial sector?
-And if so, how far are we as consumers going to go for a trip to space?
+And if so, how far are we as consumers willing to go for a trip to space?

 “Our launch manifest is populated by a diverse customer base, including space station resupply missions, commercial satellite launch missions, and US government science and national security missions.”

 So how long until commercialized space travel becomes a commonplace reality?
 Maybe not as long as some might think….

 This past year, Space X began undertaking billions of dollars worth of government contracts.
 These contracts paid the private company for their work alongside NASA.
 Nevertheless, there are still many obstacles in terms of commercialized space travel technology.
 Most notably, making voyages to space more “affordable.”
 However, today many scientists are optimistic that this push for commercialized space travel, will begin to see results in the near future.

 So what’s next for the “final frontier of the economy?”

 Lets take a moment, to take a glance into the future.